HomeStayTravel/maskmoney-rails/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Other
+---

+This fork is in use at [Homestay.com](http://www.homestay.com).